Citrus Ginger Pound Cake.. yup, that just happened. This cake is everything you wish for on a beautiful spring day. Just grab a cup of tea and enjoy!

 So, this pretty Citrus Ginger Pound Cake was born yesterday, based on this recipe from Relish.
 I made a few changes here and there, and I have to say it came out PERFECT.

-This is part of my food freedom – choosing the foods I want to enjoy, if they’re worth it to me.
-This, to me, is worth it.
-Maybe tomorrow it won’t be, but today, it is.
-So I’m gonna go with it.
-No guilt, no excuses.
+- This recipe is not Paleo.
+While many of my recipes are Paleo, this is part of my food freedom – choosing the foods I want to enjoy, if they’re worth it to me.
+It is lightened up slightly to make it better-for-you, but no guilt, no excuses.
 I’m owning it.

 Glazed Citrus Ginger Pound Cake with Candied Oranges